Islands of Croatia — Apartments & Holiday Homes

 On all islands, you can find affordable accommodation in private apartments and holiday homes.
 Kind hosts will share with you all the secrets and show you hidden corners of the island, and maybe even treat you with local delicacies.
 The experience of staying in private accommodation certainly remains in the memory for a long time, and the vast majority of guests return to their hosts to enjoy their next vacation.

 As the entire Croatian Adriatic coast is dotted with islands of different sizes, islands are defined in 3 categories: islands with an area of more than 1 km2, islands with an area of fewer than 1 km2 and more than 0.01 km2, and reefs with an area of fewer than 0.01 km2.
 According to this classification, Croatia has 78 islands, 524 islets, and 642 reefs.
-A total of 1244 islands, of which only 48 are inhabited.
+In total, Croatia has 1,244 islands and islets — of which only 48 are inhabited.

 Most islands in Croatia have a similar history.
 The islands reached their peak in the number of inhabitants and economic activity at the beginning of the 20th century, after which significant emigration began due to poor economic conditions, mostly to overseas countries.
 This trend of emigration continued until the end of the 20th century when tourism began to develop, and the trend reversed.
 Today, some islands even recorded an increase in population, especially those connected by a bridge with the mainland (islands Vir, Krk, Pag, Murter, Čiovo).

 Historical circumstances and hardships have allowed the islands to remain largely protected from over-development, heavy industry, over-construction, and pollution.
-Even today, tourism on most islands is not developed, and on many of them, it seems as the time stopped many years ago.
-This brings them a special charm because you can get to know and feel the Mediterranean (Laganini) way of life.
-Perfect relaxation and vacation are guaranteed!
+Even today, tourism on most islands is not developed, and on many of them, it seems as if time has stood still.
+This brings them a special charm — a chance to slow down and experience the true Mediterranean way of life.
+Perfect relaxation is guaranteed.

 Accommodation on most smaller islands can only be found as part of private family accommodation.
-This makes them an ideal destination for all lovers of a peaceful and relaxed holiday surrounded with untouched nature and crystal clear sea.
+This makes them an ideal destination for all lovers of a peaceful and relaxed holiday surrounded by untouched nature and crystal clear sea.
+The most popular islands for a summer holiday include Hvar, Brač, Korčula, Krk, Rab, Vis and Mljet — each offering a unique mix of scenery, beaches and local character.